Patteerrik/Garden_Grill/README.md

 # Garden and Grill

-* Garden and Grill is a fictional restaurant located in the centre of stockholm.
+* Garden and Grill is a fictional restaurant located in the centre of Stockholm.
 It is a full-stack web project built using the Django MVC framework.
 The project aims to provide a user friendly platform where customers can make table reservations at the restaurant "Garden and Grill."
 The system has been developed with a focus on user experience, security, and efficient reservation management, both for restaurant administrators and guests.
 [The live link can be found here:](https://gardengrill-d40b8e344381.herokuapp.com/)

 ![Alt text](main/static/images/AmIResponsive.png)

 ## Table of Contents

 1. [Introduction](#garden-and-grill)
 2. [Agile Planning](#agile-planning)
    - [Sprints](#sprints)